 While some may be disappointed that Google is making few changes from last year's phones, it's not surprising that the Pixel 5a would share so much in common with its immediate predecessor.
-The point of this particular phone is to give consumers a lower-cost option; Google probably figures to reserve more substantial changes for its pricier flagship Pixels, like the Pixel 6 expected later this year.
+The point of this particular phone is to give consumers a lower-cost option; Google probably figures to reserve more substantial changes for its pricier flagship Pixels, like the Pixel 6 expected later in the fall.

 For the Pixel 3a and Pixel 4a, Google's philosophy has been that one camera lens is good enough, especially when the company's photo processing software is on hand to do all the heavy lifting.
 But the Pixel 5a may take a page out of the Pixel 4a 5G's book and add a second lens — an ultrawide angle shooter joining the main camera, according to leaked specs from Hemmerstoffer.
 There will reportedly be a phase detection auto focus module as well.

-The size of the Pixel 5a's battery will likely depend on whether Google includes 5G support with the phone.
+Since Google seems to be adding 5G support to the Pixel 5a, that could mean a bigger battery.
 The Pixel 4a featured a 3,140 mAh battery while the Pixel 4a 5G and its power-hungry modem and larger screen turned to a 3,885 mAh power pack.
 Since neither 4a model set the world on fire with battery life — both ran out of juice in less than 9 hours on our battery test — we're hoping Google turns to a bigger battery for the Pixel 5a.